 The 2021 Dirac Medal and Prize Ceremony will take place on Thursday 14 July at 15.00 hrs in the Budinich Lecture Hall @ ICTP.
-All are welcome to attend.
-More information and a programme outline will be available in due course.
+An introduction to the work of the four Medallists will be given by Prof. Kip Thorne (online).